Festivals and celebrations (New Zealand)

 Te Ara has an excellent section on Easter, Christmas and New Year.

-NZHistory has an excellent page that covers the history and special features of Christmas in New Zealand.
+NZ History has an excellent page that covers the history and special features of Christmas in New Zealand.

 Celebrations

 Guy Fawkes, Valentine's Day, Saint Patrick's Day and Halloween are celebrated each year in New Zealand.
-The websites below have information about these and more.

 Christchurch City Libraries

-This website belongs to Christchurch City Libraries, a group of public libraries that come under Christchurch City Council.
+This website belongs to Christchurch City Libraries, a group of public libraries that come under the Christchurch City Council.

 Tips: Websites that have .com or .co in the address can have good information, but you need to assess how reliable it is.
 Check the About us link on this website.
 That can tell you what the company’s mission and values are.